SolidityFinance/.github/profile/README.md

 # [Get a Free Smart Contract Audit Quote!](https://sourcehat.com)

 <!--Introduction -->
-**[SourceHat (formerly Solidity Finance)](https://sourcehat.com/)**  is trusted as a top smart contract auditing company for the review of solidity code, no matter how complex.
-The firm was founded in 2020 and quickly grew to have one of the most experienced and well-equipped teams in the smart contract auditing field, now protecting over $50 billion in on-chain value across 1700+ projects and thousands of smart contracts.
+**[SourceHat](https://sourcehat.com/)**  is trusted as a top smart contract auditing company for the review of solidity code, no matter how complex.
+The firm was founded in 2020 and quickly grew to have one of the most experienced and well-equipped teams in the smart contract auditing field, now protecting over $50 billion in on-chain value across 1800+ projects and thousands of smart contracts.

 Contact us today to get a free quote for an audit of your project's smart contracts!